- September 4

 Mark A. Rhoda

 For comments about this site or suggestions for its improvement, contact: email@example.com

 A. Lorraine Robinson, '92, director of faculty and education, Sitar Arts Center, Washington, D.C.; co-founder and -producer, MuseFire Productions, a multimedia production company incorporating both stage and screen media, Washington, D.C.; freelance director.

-To former TFMS student Paul Takacs (theater, 2004) for his stellar notice in The New York Times for his direction of Jon Fosse's "I Am the Wind" at 59E59 Theaters; to current TFMS students Hannah Sturm ('14), recipient of the 2014 Arts Alliance Award for Theater Excellence, and Dylan Hadfield ('14), recipient of the 2014 Arts Alliance Award for Excellence in Film and Media Studies; and Ebony Squire ('14), recipient of the 2014 Torre M. Meringolo Theater Award (for outstanding work as a stage performer).
+To former TFMS students Paul Takacs (theater, '04) for his stellar notice in The New York Times for his direction of Jon Fosse's "I Am the Wind" at 59E59 Theaters, Hannah Sturm (theater, '14), recipient of the 2014 Arts Alliance Award for Theater Excellence, and Ebony Squire ('14), recipient of the 2014 Torre M. Meringolo Theater Award (for outstanding work as a stage performer); and to current TFMS student Dylan Hadfield ('15), recipient of the 2014 Arts Alliance Award for Excellence in Film and Media Studies.
 Congrats to all!